SOCI 210: Sociological perspectives

 Screenshot of judges from Dancing with the Stars all holding up signs awarding 10 points

-Course mechanics: Assessment
+Course mechanics: Exams

 an IBM selectric typewriter